Medical Report Requirements

-Visits to MIT Medical are by appointment, except for urgent care.
+All visits to MIT Medical are by appointment, including urgent care.
 Urgent medical care is available at MIT Medical seven days a week.
 (See the MIT Medical website for hours of operation.)
 MIT Medical’s Student Mental Health and Counseling Service offers assistance to students dealing with personal concerns, including anxiety, depression, relationship problems, and stress.
 They provide evaluations and consultations, brief treatment, referrals, and group counseling.
 All services at the Student Mental Health and Counseling Service are available free of charge to MIT students.
-The Student Mental Health and Counseling Service also has walk-in hours for urgent matters from 2 to 4 p.m. daily, Monday through Friday.
 MIT community members should call 617-253-4481 day or night for medical advice.

 Visit the MIT Medical website for more information about our services, including appointment hours, phone numbers, and clinician profiles.